chloroken/eve-min/README.md

-# EVE-minimizer is a resource-saving tool
+# EVE-minimizer - a client-switcher for KDE Wayland

-A Linux, KDE-based client-switcher for EVE Online designed to fully-utilize "throttling" mechanics by minimizing inactive windows.
-If a window is out of focus but not minimized, it will consume resources.
-Behold:
+A client-switcher for EVE Online designed to fully-utilize "throttling" mechanics by minimizing inactive windows.
+This is a replacement for EVE-O Preview for those who check the "minimize inactive clients" button and don't use previews.

+Many players believe that if a window is out of focus, it's throtteld.
+But, if a window is out of focus but **not minimized**, it will still consume resources.
 Without minimizing (5 clients, max graphics), I see this message when switching and use over 90% of the GPU:

 ![](https://i.imgur.com/DNjdWlJ.png)